5 ways to refresh your colour without upsetting your stylist

 Take-home products from your hairdresser

-Find out if your stylist offers a ‘take home’ product designed for freshening up the colour in between appointments.
-Or if not, can they source you one?
+Find out if your stylist offers a ‘take-home’ product to refresh your colour between appointments.
+Or if not, can they source one for you?
 They are ‘wash in’ colours that are easy and safe to use at home.
 Great to keep in the cupboard for that ‘quick fix’ when you can’t get to the salon or for keeping those vibrant colours vibrant.

 Add colour to conditioner

 If you have vibrant colours, they’re most likely semi-permanent and fading is something that comes with the territory.
-Ask your stylist if they can put a dollop of your colour into your conditioner to take home to help keep your colour fresh – be prepared that your stylist will ask you to purchase your professional conditioner from them if they’re going to do this.
-We’re not being greedy, we just need to know you’re using the right aftercare and the colour is going to do what it’s supposed to when we add it in.
+Ask your stylist if they can add a dollop of your colour to your conditioner to take home to help refresh your colour.
+Be prepared for them to ask you to purchase your professional conditioner from them if they’re going to do this.
+We’re not being greedy; we just need to know you’re using the right aftercare, and that the colour will do what it’s supposed to when we add it in.

 Consider temporary root concealers

 These come in a variety of shades and types, from sprays, sticks to eyeshadow-like powders.
-Find the type that works for you and apply it just to those ‘problem areas’ the hairline and parting.
-But be warned, some of them will build up in the hair and all of them need to be thoroughly washed out before a salon colour is applied.
-If you aren’t able to do this before your salon visit, be sure to let your stylist know so they can allow extra time to do it before your appointment, and be prepared for a small extra charge for this.
+Find the type that works for you and apply it just to those ‘problem areas’, the hairline and parting.
+But be warned, some of them will build up in the hair, and all of them need to be thoroughly washed out before a salon colour is applied.
+If you aren’t able to do this before your salon visit, be sure to let your stylist know so they can allow extra time to do it during your appointment, and be prepared for a small extra charge.

 Ignore the internet

-DON’T rely on the internet for advice – ‘cheap ways to refresh your colour’ advise everything from coffee grounds to kool-aid, to various condiments, herbs and spices!
-Whilst they may be ‘natural’ these products aren’t designed to colour your hair.
-They can stain it irreversibly so even bleach won’t shift it, give unreliable results, and affect the result of your next salon colour.
+DON’T rely on the internet for advice – ‘cheap ways to refresh your colour’ advises everything from coffee grounds to Kool-Aid, to various condiments, herbs and spices!
+Whilst they may be ‘natural’, these products aren’t designed to colour your hair.
+They can stain it irreversibly, so even bleach won’t shift it, giving unreliable results and affecting the result of your next salon colour.
 Leave that stuff in your kitchen cupboard where it belongs!!

 Ok, so that last one was a don’t, not a do, but it was kind of important.